johandry/mac/README.md

 There is a file per Mac named with the hostname, i.e. `Brewfile.Johandrys-MacBook-Pro.local`, and the file `Brewfile.Common` with all the applications every mac should have.
 These Brewfiles are required by [Brew Bundle](https://github.com/Homebrew/homebrew-bundle) and they list all the applications to install.
 Comments starting with `#` are allow.

-You can create a list of installed applications with the folowing command:
+You can create a list of installed applications with the following command:

 ```bash
 brew bundle dump --describe